Large Language Monkeys: Scaling Inference Compute with Repeated Sampling: Harnessing Repeated Sampling Requires Precision

 \begin{enumerate} \item \textbf{Majority Vote:} We pick the most common final answer \cite{wang2023selfconsistency}. \item \textbf{Reward Model + Best-of-N:} We use a reward model \cite{christiano2017deepreinforcementlearninghuman} to score each solution, and pick the answer from the highest-scoring sample. \item \textbf{Reward Model + Majority Vote:} We calculate a majority vote where each sample is weighted by its reward model score. \end{enumerate}

-We use ArmoRM-Llama3-8B-v0.1 \cite{ArmoR} as a reward model, which currently has the highest reasoning score on the RewardBench leaderboard \cite{lambert2024rewardbenchevaluatingrewardmodels} among open-weight models.
+We reuse the collections of 10,000 samples that we generated with Llama-3-8B-Instruct and Llama-3-70B-Instruct in Section~\ref{sec:scaling}.
+We use ArmoRM-Llama3-8B-v0.1 \citep{ArmoR} as a reward model, which scores highly on the reasoning section of the RewardBench leaderboard \citep{lambert2024rewardbenchevaluatingrewardmodels}.
 We report our results in Figure~\ref{fig:precision_methods} as we increase the number of samples.
-While success rate initially increases with the number of samples for all three methods, it plateaus around 100 samples.
-Meanwhile, coverage continues to increase with the number of samples and exceeds 95\%.
+While success rates initially increase with the number of samples for all three methods, they plateau around 100 samples.
+Meanwhile, coverage continues to increase with the number of samples and eventually exceeds 95\%.
+In the case of majority voting, this success rate saturation is intuitive, since the occurrence of rare, correct solutions does not affect the most common answer that majority voting chooses.

-In the case of majority voting, this success rate saturation is easily explainable.
-As the number of samples increases, the proportion of votes allocated to each answer stabilizes, and therefore the success rate plateaus.
-For some GSM8K and MATH problems, correct solutions are sampled with a probability of 1\% or lower (see Figure~\ref{fig:correct_distribution}), making them a minority of samples.
-As the number of samples increases, rare correct solutions will appear for more problems, increasing coverage but not the success rate with majority voting.
-In order to fully benefit from repeated sampling, sample identification methods must be able to solve these “needle-in-a-haystack” cases and identify rare, correct samples.

-Given the poor performance of the reward model, it is reasonable to wonder how ``hard’’ it is to verify a candidate solution.
-With GSM8K and MATH, only a sample’s final answer is used for assessing correctness, with the intermediate chains of thought being excluded.
+Given the poor performance of these verifiers (in particular the reward model), it is reasonable to wonder how ``hard’’ it is to verify a candidate solution.
+With GSM8K and MATH, only a sample’s final answer is used for assessing correctness, with the intermediate chains of thought being discarded.
 If models generated only non-sensical chains of thought before guessing a correct final answer, verification may not be any easier than solving the problem in the first place.
-We investigate this question by manually evaluating 105 chains of thought from correct Llama-3-8B-Instruct solutions to GSM8K problems, reporting our results in Table~\ref{tab:cot_performance}.
-We find that over 90\% of the chains of thought that we graded are faithful, even among problems where correct answers are generated infrequently.
+We investigate this question by manually evaluating 105 chains-of-thought from correct Llama-3-8B-Instruct samples to GSM8K problems, reporting our results in Table~\ref{tab:cot_performance}.

+We find that over 90\% of the chains-of-thought that we graded are faithful, even among problems where correct answers are generated infrequently.
 These correct reasoning steps indicate that there is signal for a verifier to exploit when identifying correct samples.
 Interestingly, during this process we also identified one GSM8K problem that has an incorrect ground truth answer (see Appendix~\ref{sec:gsm_bad}).
 This incorrect GSM8K problem is also the only one that Llama-3-70B-Instruct did not generate a ``correct'' sample for across 10,000 attempts.